Homosanians/OWRP/README.md

 - owrp.reload - allows you to reload the configuration

 #### Configuration
-You should not change `configVersion`.
+You should not change `configVersion`

 ## Requirements